paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 For each block in the view:
   1. Initialize `fresh_blocks = {}`
   2. Load the `BlockEntry` for the block.
-If unknown, go to step 6.
+If the block is unknown, or the number is less than the view's finalized number, go to step 6.
   3. Inspect the `known_by` set.
 If the peer is already present, go to step 6.
   4. Add the peer to `known_by` and add the hash of the block to `fresh_blocks`.
-  5. Repeat steps 2-4 with the ancestor of the block.
+  5. Return to step 2 with the ancestor of the block.
   6. For each block in `fresh_blocks`, send all assignments and approvals for all candidates in those blocks to the peer.

+We also need to use the `view.finalized_number` to remove the `PeerId` from any blocks that it won't be wanting information about anymore.
+Note that we have to be on guard for peers doing crazy stuff like jumping their 'finalized_number` forward 10 trillion blocks to try and get us stuck in a loop for ages.

+One of the safeguards we can implement is to reject view updates from peers where the new `finalized_number` is less than the previous.

+We augment that by defining `constrain(x)` to output the x bounded by the first and last numbers in `state.blocks_by_number`.

+From there, we can loop backwards from `constrain(view.finalized_number)` until `constrain(last_view.finalized_number)` is reached, removing the `PeerId` from all `BlockEntry`s referenced at that height.
+We can break the loop early if we ever exit the bound supplied by the first block in `state.blocks_by_number`.

 #### `NetworkBridgeEvent::OurViewChange`

-Do nothing.

-TODO: Technically the information we get from `OurViewChange` can conflict with `OurViewChange`.
-We could add a flag to `BlockEntry` to indicate whether we've broadcast them in our view and not accept stuff that we haven't broadcast maybe.
-But that seems a little egregious.
-We could base `BlockEntry` pruning on the finality information in `OurViewChange` though.
+Prune all lists from `blocks_by_number` with number less than or equal to `view.finalized_number`.
+Prune all the `BlockEntry`s referenced by those lists.

 #### `NetworkBridgeEvent::PeerMessage`